Thomas Strakosha: International career

-Strakosha was selected for the Albania U21 side that took part in the 2015 UEFA Euro Under-21 qualification.
-He played in half of all Group 4 matches (four of eight), as the four other matches were played by fellow goalkeepers, Aldo Teqja and Orestis Menka, who each played two matches.

-In the 2017 UEFA European Under-21 Championship qualification he retained his starting place playing overall 7 out 10 games for full 90 minutes under coach Redi Jupi.
-He missed out the opening match due to the injury, the closing match due to engagement with Albania senior team and was left on the bench for 1 game against Portugal U21 as Jupi wanted to test Teqja.
-Following the engagement of Amir Rrahmani with Albania senior team and then his departure to Kosovo national team in September 2016, Strakosha became the under-21 team's captain playing for his six last games.

-Senior

-Strakosha received his first call-up to the senior Albania squad in August 2016 by coach Gianni De Biasi for a friendly match against Morocco on 31 August 2016, as well as for the opening match of the 2018 FIFA World Cup qualification against Macedonia on 5 September 2016.
-Considered the fourth-choice goalkeeper behind Etrit Berisha, Orges Shehi, and Alban Hoxha, he was not included in the match protocols and did not make an appearance in either game.
-Strakosha continued to be part of the national team during the second half of the 2016–17 season.
-Following Etrit Berisha's two-match suspension from the previous qualification's match, Strakosha, who had established himself as the first-choice goalkeeper at Lazio, was selected ahead of Orges Shehi and Alban Hoxha to start in Albania's match against Italy on 24 March 2017, which ended in a 2–0 defeat.
-He retained his place in the following match, helping Albania secure a 3–0 victory over Israel on 11 June 2017.
-After Berisha returned from suspension and following the appointment of Christian Panucci as the new Albania head coach, Strakosha returned to the bench for the remainder of the campaign, with Albania finishing in third place with 13 points.
+Strakosha received his first call-up to the Albania senior squad in August 2016 by coach Gianni De Biasi for a friendly against Morocco on 31 August 2016 and the opening 2018 FIFA World Cup qualification match against Macedonia on 5 September 2016, but as fourth-choice goalkeeper he was not included in the matchday squads and made no appearances.
+Strakosha remained part of the national team in the second half of the 2016–17 season and, following Etrit Berisha's two-match suspension in November 2016, he was selected ahead of more experienced goalkeepers to start and played the full 90 minutes in a World Cup qualifier against Italy on 24 March 2017, a 2–0 defeat.
+He also started in the following match, keeping a clean sheet in a 3–0 win over Israel on 11 June 2017.
+After Berisha's return from suspension and the appointment of Christian Panucci as head coach, Strakosha returned to the bench for the remainder of the campaign, with Albania finishing third in the group with 13 points.